mozilla-iam/mozilla-iam/DECISION-MAKING.md

 This is the application launcher available at https://sso.mozilla.com.

-- Owner: @andrewkrug
+- Owner: @gene1wood
-- Peers: @gdestuynder
+- Peers: @april
 - Operator: EIS

 Repository: